Skip to main content

 Extract step Pulls out the fields you ask for.
 Extract takes the text from Parse and returns structured data according to the fields you define.

 • You configure: the list of fields — each with a name, a type, and an instruction.
 This is your schema.
+A field can also be resolved from an uploaded reference file instead of the document — see Smart Lookup.

 • Add it when: you want specific values back (the usual case).
 Skip it only for a parse-only workflow.